DA-ITN/draft-akhavain-moussa-ai-network/draft-akhavain-moussa-ai-network.md

 # DA-ITN for Training

-The training architecture of the DA-ITN consists of five layers: i) the terminal layer; ii) the network layer; iii) the data, resource, and reachability topology layer (DRRT); iv) the DA-ITN intelligence layer; and v) the OAM layer.
+The training architecture of the DA-ITN consists of five layers: i) the terminal layer (DA-ITN provider and client communities); ii) the network layer (Enablers); iii) the data, resource, and reachability topology layer (DRRT); iv) the DA-ITN intelligence layer (DA-ITN core); and v) the OAM layer.
 The layers interact together using control and data planes (CP and DP respectively) as is discussed in the following.

 First, the network layer, which is at the heart of the DA-ITN training system, is responsible for providing connectivity services to the four other layers.
 It provides both control and data plane connectivity to enable various services.
 The network layer connects to the terminal and DRRT layers via CP and DP links, and connects to the intelligence layer via a CP link only.
 The network layer also enables the overarching OMA layer by enabling a multi-layer connectivity structure.

-Second, the terminal layer, the lowest layer in the architecture, contains the terminal components of the system.
-These include nodes that host the training data, facilities that provide computing resources where the model can be trained, and newly proposed components that we refer to as the model performance verification units (MPVUs), where the model testing phase takes place.
+Second, the terminal layer from the point of view of training, is the lowest layer in the architecture, and it contains the terminal components of the system.
+These include nodes that host the training data, facilities that provide computing resources where the model can be trained, and newly proposed components that we refer to as the model performance verification modules (MPVMs), where the model testing phase takes place.
 It should be noted that facilities providing computing resources come in various forms including private property such as personal devices, in a distributed form such as in the case of mobile edge computing in 6G networks, on the cloud such as on the AWS cloud, or anywhere that is accessible by both the data and the model and holds sufficient compute for training.
 As for the MPVU, this unit is important when conducting distributed training as it takes the role of a trusted proxy node that holds a globally constructed testing dataset - the dataset is constructed via collecting sample datasets from each participating node - and provides safe and secure access to it.
 Last, the terminal layer also hosts the AI training clients.

 The terminal layer relies on the network layer to build an overarching knowledge-sharing network.
 To be exact, the network layer provides three main services to the terminal layer, namely: i) moving models and data between the identified rendezvous compute points where training can happen; ii) moving the models towards the MPVU units where performance evaluation can be conducted to keep track of the training progress; and iii) enabling AI training clients to submit their models, monitor the training progress, modify training requirements, and collect the trained models.
 Control and data traffic exist for each one of these services.
 For instance, moving a model toward a compute facility requires authorization for the utility of the resources; hence, authorization control data is required to be exchanged over the Terminal-NET CP links.
 The service also requires the physical transmission of the model to the computing facility which is handled over the Terminal-NET DP link.
 Similar situations can be extrapolated for the other provided services.
 It is worth noting that the network layer can be built on top of any access network technology including 3GPP cellular networks, WiFi, wireline, peer-to-peer, satellites, and non-terrestrial networks (NTN), or a combination of the above.
 These networks can be used to build dedicated CP and DP links strictly designed to enable the DA-ITN training system and its services.